First Responder – Alumni Resources

 When you participate in a training program with Coast, you become a part of our community, and we hope that you won’t hesitate to contact us with any questions you might have, an feedback you would like to give us, or if there is anything we can do to help you.
 Some ways to keep in touch include,

-Join the Alumni Facebook Group, where you can learn about practice nights, plan your own, or ask the community any general licensing or career questions that you may have.
+• Join the Alumni Facebook Group, where you can learn about practice nights, plan your own, or ask the community any general EMR licensing or career questions that you may have.

 Become a Volunteer

-*Please be generally comfortable and confident in your skills before volunteering in the classroom!
+*Please be comfortable and confident in your skills and in the treatment guidelines before volunteering in an EMR classroom!

-Thanks again, for choosing Coast Wilderness Medical for your First Responder training.
 We wish you the best of luck in licensing and your career.
-Please do not hesitate to reach out if there is anything at all that I can do for you.
+Please do not hesitate to reach out if there is anything at all that I can help you with.

 Kieran Hartle,